dtudk/dcc-git-course-conflicts/README.md

 ## Tutorial 3

-Execute `sh setup.sh 3` from the commandline (requires BASH/Unix) and read output and the following to understand the situation.
+Execute `sh setup.sh 3` from the commandline (requires BASH/Unix) and follow instructions from the output.